Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Appendix

-\textbf{Hyperparameter settings of GoeCTP.} When constructing the crystal graph, we used the 16th nearest atom to determine the cutoff radius.
+\textbf{Hyperparameter settings of {\em GoeCTP (eCom.)}.} When constructing the crystal graph, we used the 16th nearest atom to determine the cutoff radius.
 For edge embeddings, we used an RBF kernel with $c=0.75$ and values ranging from $-$4 to 0, which maps $-c/||\mathbf{e}_{ij}||_2$ to a 512-dimensional vector.
 In the dielectric and piezoelectric tensor prediction task, the 512-dimensional vector is mapped to a 128-dimensional vector through a non-linear layer, while in the elastic tensor prediction, it is mapped to a 256-dimensional vector.
-For the prediction module, eComFormer, in the dielectric and piezoelectric tensor prediction task, we used 4 node-wise transformer layers and 1 node-wise equivariant updating layer, whereas in the elastic tensor prediction, we used 2 node-wise transformer layers and 1 node-wise equivariant updating layer.
-For both dielectric, piezoelectric, and elastic tensor tasks, the learning rate was set to 0.001, with 200 epochs and a batch size of 64.
-In the Reverse R\&R module, for the dielectric tensor prediction task, the 128-dimensional vector features output by the prediction module are mapped to a 6-dimensional vector through two non-linear layers, then reconstructed into a $3\times3$ matrix and combined with the orthogonal matrix $\mathbf{Q}$ obtained from the R\&R module to achieve $O(3)$ equivariant output.
-For the piezoelectric prediction task, the 18-dimensional vector features output by the prediction module are reconstructed into a $3\times6$ matrix and combined with the orthogonal matrix $\mathbf{Q}$ from the R\&R module to achieve $O(3)$ equivariant output.
-For the elastic tensor prediction task, the 256-dimensional vector features output by the prediction module are mapped to a 36-dimensional vector through two non-linear layers, then reconstructed into a $6\times6$ matrix and combined with the orthogonal matrix $\mathbf{Q}$ from the R\&R module to achieve $O(3)$ equivariant output.
+For the prediction module, eComFormer \citep{yancomplete}, in the dielectric tensor prediction task, four node-wise transformer layers and one node-wise equivariant updating layer were utilized.
+For the piezoelectric and elastic tensor prediction tasks, two node-wise transformer layers and one node-wise equivariant updating layer were used.
+The learning rate was set to 0.001 for both dielectric and elastic tensor tasks, trained for 200 epochs with a batch size of 64.
+For the piezoelectric tensor task, the learning rate was set to 0.002 under the same training configuration.
+In the Reverse R\&R module, for the dielectric tensor prediction task, the 128-dimensional feature vector output from the prediction module was mapped to a 6-dimensional vector through two nonlinear layers, then reshaped into a $3\times3$ matrix and combined with the orthogonal matrix $\mathbf{Q}$ obtained from the R\&R module to ensure $O(3)$-equivariant output.
+For the piezoelectric tensor prediction task, the 18-dimensional feature vector output from the prediction module was reconstructed into a $3\times6$ matrix and combined with the orthogonal matrix $\mathbf{Q}$ from the R\&R module to achieve $O(3)$-equivariant output.
+For the elastic tensor prediction task, the 256-dimensional feature vector output from the prediction module was mapped to a 36-dimensional vector through two nonlinear layers, then reconstructed into a $6\times6$ matrix and combined with the orthogonal matrix $\mathbf{Q}$ from the R\&R module to achieve $O(3)$-equivariant output.
+During model training, the AdamW optimizer \citep{loshchilovdecoupled} was employed with a weight decay of $10^{-5}$ and a polynomial learning rate decay schedule.
+For the dielectric and elastic tensor prediction tasks, the Huber loss function was used, while for the piezoelectric tensor prediction task, the L1 loss function was adopted.